-- strive for intellectual and professional excellence;
+- strive for intellectual and professional excellence,

-- build inclusive communities;
+- build inclusive communities,

-- · engage in service to others; and
+- · engage in service to others, and

 - promote social responsibility.

-The PBC in Philanthropy is in alignment with the mission and strategic plan of the university as well as the mission of the School of Arts, Sciences, and Business ("SASB") and the Business and Economics Department ("the Department").
+The MA in Philanthropy is in alignment with the mission and strategic plan of the university as well as the mission of the School of Arts, Sciences, and Business (SASB) and the Business and Economics Department (the Department).
 The Department's mission is to develop socially responsible leaders who understand core business concepts, solve problems ethically, think critically, and communicate effectively to maximize sustainable results for both organizations and the larger society.

-This new stackable PBC is focused on educating students to transform organizations through philanthropy.
-Philanthropy is an interdisciplinary term that means, "private action for the public good.
-The act of philanthropy promotes social responsibilities as well as transforms organizations, neighborhoods, and communities for the public good.,"The objectives of philanthropy align well with the mission of the University and as a part of the School Sisters of Notre Dame charism and the Master of Arts in Management (now particularly responsive to the workplace with a reframed curriculum as Leadership and Management) has a 30-year history.
+This new degree is focused on educating students to transform organizations through philanthropy.
+Philanthropy is an interdisciplinary term that means, "private action for the public good."
+The act of philanthropy promotes social responsibilities as well as transforms organizations, neighborhoods, and communities for the public good.
+The objectives of philanthropy align well with the mission of the University and as a part of the School Sisters of Notre Dame charism.